lwjglgamedev/vulkanbook/bookcontents/chapter-02/chapter-02.md

 ### Memory Stack

 Before going on, for those who are not familiar with [LWJGL](https://www.lwjgl.org/), we will explain the purpose of the `MemoryStack`.
-In order to share data with native code,
+To share data with native code,
 LWJGL uses direct (off-heap) buffers instead of relaying on the [JNI](https://en.wikipedia.org/wiki/Java_Native_Interface) (which would be quite slow).
 You can think of these buffers as C pointers to a region of memory than can be accessed both by Java and native code.